open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 In late February 2025, the OpenTelemetry JavaScript project released the first versions of "JS SDK 2.x" packages.
 These packages include a number of breaking changes.
 This document shows the necessary code changes to upgrade to the new 2.x.

-Some of the sections below include an "Implementation notes:" section the provides brief background and motivation for particular changes.
+Some of the sections below include an "Implementation notes:" section the provides brief background and motivation for some changes.
 Feel free to skip these sections if you are not interested.

 If you have any questions about the 2.x changes, please ask!
 You can reach the OTel JS community on the [#otel-js](https://cloud-native.slack.com/archives/C01NL1GRPQR) channel of the [CNCF Slack](https://slack.cncf.io/), or [open a Discussion issue](https://github.com/open-telemetry/opentelemetry-js/issues/new?template=discussion.md) on the repository.

 ## What is JS SDK 2.x?

-"JS SDK 2.x" refers to packages from opentelemetry-js.git, except the API and semantic-conventions packages (categories 3 and 4 in the groupings below).
-The versions of these packages will be `>=2.0.0` for the stable and `>=0.200.0` for the unstable packages.
+"JS SDK 2.x" encompasses new releases of packages published from the from opentelemetry-js.git repository (except the API and semantic-conventions packages) -- categories 3 and 4 in the groupings below.
+The package versions for this new major will be `>=2.0.0` for the stable and `>=0.200.0` for the unstable packages.
 (The jump to `0.200.x` was intentional, to hopefully help signal that these packages are in the "2.x generation".)

-The OpenTelemetry JS SIG is responsible for numerous packages -- all published to npm under the `@opentelemetry/` org, and developed in two git repositories: [opentelemetry-js.git](https://github.com/open-telemetry/opentelemetry-js) (sometimes called the "core" repo) and [opentelemetry-js-contrib.git](https://github.com/open-telemetry/opentelemetry-js-contrib) (the "contrib" repo).
+The OpenTelemetry JS SIG is responsible for numerous packages, all published to npm under the `@opentelemetry/` org, and developed in two git repositories: [opentelemetry-js.git](https://github.com/open-telemetry/opentelemetry-js) (sometimes called the "core" repo) and [opentelemetry-js-contrib.git](https://github.com/open-telemetry/opentelemetry-js-contrib) (the "contrib" repo).
 For the sake of this document, these packages can be grouped into these categories:

 1. The [API](../api/) (`@opentelemetry/api`).
 The API is versioned independently of all other packages.
 Its version is *not* being changed as part of "JS SDK 2.x".
 2. The [Semantic Conventions](../semantic-conventions/) (`@opentelemetry/semantic-conventions`).
-This package follows the [versioning](https://github.com/open-telemetry/semantic-conventions/releases) of language-independent Semantic Conventions.
+This package follows the [versioning](https://github.com/open-telemetry/semantic-conventions/releases) of the language-independent Semantic Conventions.
 It is *not* being changed as part of "JS SDK 2.x".
 3. [Stable packages from opentelemetry-js.git](../packages/).
 These are packages that have reached "1.x".
-These packages are all versioned together, at version "1.30.0" at the time of writing.
+These packages are all versioned together, and are at version "1.30.0" at the time of writing.
 4. [Unstable packages from opentelemetry-js.git](../experimental/packages/).
 These are packages deemed still experimental.
 They are all at "0.x" versions.
-These packages are all versioned together, at version "0.57.0" at the time of writing.
+These packages are all versioned together, and are at version "0.57.0" at the time of writing.
 5. All packages from opentelemetry-js-contrib.git.
 These packages are all versioned independently.
 These packages are not considered part of the "JS SDK 2.0" release.
-However, eventually they will update to use JS SDK 2.0 releases.
+However, eventually they will update to use JS SDK 2.x releases.

 "JS SDK 2.x" refers to categories 3 and 4.